yasindevops/phonebook-w-terraform/README.md

   - The Auto Scaling Group should use a Launch Template in order to launch instances needed and should be configured to;

-    - use all Availability Zones.
+    - Use all Availability Zones.

-    - set desired capacity of instances to `2`.
+    - Set desired capacity of instances to `2`.

-    - set minimum size of instances to `1`.
+    - Set minimum size of instances to `1`.

-    - set maximum size of instances to `3`.
+    - Set maximum size of instances to `3`.

-    - set health check grace period to `300 seconds`.
+    - Set health check grace period to `300 seconds`.

-    - set health check type to `ELB`.
+    - Set health check type to `ELB`.

   - The Launch Template should be configured to;

-    - prepare Python Flask environment on EC2 instance.
+    - Prepare Python Flask environment on EC2 instance.

-    - download the Phonebook Application code from Github repository.
+    - Download the Phonebook Application code from Github repository.

-    - deploy the application on Flask Server.
+    - Deploy the application on Flask Server.

   - EC2 Instances type can be configured as `t2.micro`.